kenning/BookForge-Studio/README.md

    to support whichever modes are viable, or both for experimentation purposes, with voice clones correctly assigned to each party.

-* **Models run on a separate process to the main server.** This means you need to run the main server, open another command prompt, and then start a process for the model you want to use.
+* **Models run on separate processes from the main server.** This means you need to run the main server, open another command prompt, and then start a process for the model you want to use.
    Some of these models take tons of VRAM -- higgs specifically is gigantic.
-Some are smaller like chatterbox or VibeVoice-1.5B (small). **Each 'service' command will automatically create a virtual environment just for the model you choose.**
+Some are smaller like chatterbox or VibeVoice-1.5B (small). **Each 'service' command will automatically create a virtual environment just for the model you choose.** Additionally, ollama (for example) will be run as another process.

 --